jpb06/gapi-oauth-react-hooks/README.md

 );
 ```

-## Api
+## :zap: Api

-This package exposes three entities:
+This package exposes two functions as well as two types:

+### :bangbang: Types

+#### :id: A type defining the states Gapi can be at

+This type can have the following values:

+- 'Loading' : gapi is not ready yet.
+- 'Errored' : an error occured while loading gapi.
+- 'SignedIn' : gapi is ready and a user is signed in.
+- 'NotSignedIn' : gapi is ready and no user is signed in.

+#### :id: An interface defining user data

+- id : the id of the user.
+- email : the user email.
+- familyName : the user family name.
+- givenName : the user given name.
+- name : the user name.
+- imageUrl: the user avatar.

+### :bangbang: Functions

-> A static class to hold gapi configuration
+#### :arrow_right_hook: A static class to hold gapi configuration

 This class contains a config function that takes three parameters: